juxor/afaq/markdown/biblio.md

 Lazonick, William, **Business Organisation and the Myth of the Market Economy**, Cambridge University Press, Cambridge, 1991.

 **Competitive Advantage on the Shop Floor**, Havard University Press, Cambridge, Mass., 1990.

 **Organisation and Technology in Capitalist Development**, Edward Elgar, Brookfield, Vt, 1992.

+Lea, John and Pilling, Geoff (eds.), **The condition of Britain: Essays on Frederick Engels**, Pluto Press, London, 1996.

 Lear, John, **Workers, Neighbors, and Citizens: The Revolution in Mexico City**, University of Nebraska Press, Lincoln, 2001.